 - Those interested in the Snow College ASN, LPN-RN Bridge program must complete an electronic

-- Applications will be reviewed and scored appropriately by the Health Professions Department
+- Applications will be reviewed and scored appropriately by the Nursing Department

-- Admission to the ASN, LPN-RN Bridge program will be decided based off of the applicant’s
+- Admission to the ASN, LPN-RN Bridge program will be decided based on the applicant’s

 - All applicants will be notified approximately five weeks after the final application